plexus/chestnut/src/leiningen/new/chestnut/README.md

 ## Development

-Start a REPL (in a terminal: `lein repl`, or from Emacs: open a clj/cljs file in the project, then do `M-x cider-jack-in`).
+Start a REPL (in a terminal: `lein repl`, or from Emacs: open a clj/cljs file in the project, then do `M-x cider-jack-in`.
+Make sure CIDER is up to date).

 In the REPL do